 Help paying rent.
 You may be able to get help from federal housing programs designed to improve America’s access to safe and affordable housing.
 Learn more about subsidized housing programs administered by the U.S. Department of Housing and Urban Development (HUD) or visit their website.

 Assistance buying a house.
 Many programs may be able to help you buy a house.
 If you want to learn how to buy a house, sign up for a VHDA home ownership education program or see a housing counselor.
 If you are ready to buy a house, learn about VHDA Home Loan Programs.
 Link to information about each of these programs at VHDA’s website.

 Help moving from an institution into the community and/or help setting up your household.
 If you have a Medicaid Home and Community Based Waiver you may be able to use “transition services.”
-This pays for “household set-up” costs if you will be living in a private home and will be paying your own living expenses.
-Check with your case manager, transition coordinator, or other service provider to see if you can use this service.
+This pays for “household set-up” costs if you will be living in a private home and will be paying for your own living expenses.
+Check with your case manager, transition coordinator, or other service providers to see if you can use this service.